 - Senate Bill (SB) 675: Prescribed grazing: local assistance grant program: Wildfire and Forest Resilience Task Force (2023-2024) was signed into law by Governor Newsom on September 27, 2024.
 SB 675 was introduced by Senator Monique Limón in February 2023 and sponsored by the California Climate and Agriculture Network (CalCAN).
 SB 675 was related to Assembly Bill (AB) 297: Wildfires: local assistance grant program: prescribed grazing: advance payments in that three elements of SB 675 were copied into that bill (i.e., AB 297) and signed into law in September 2023.
 AB 297 does the following: - Defines prescribed grazing in statute: "Prescribed grazing means the lawful application of grazing by a specific kind of livestock at a determined season, duration, and intensity to accomplish defined vegetation or conservation goals, including reducing the risk of wildfire by reducing fuel loads, controlling undesirable or invasive plants, and promoting biodiversity and habitat for special status species.
-Prescribed grazing may involve any or multiple kinds of livestock." - Makes prescribed grazing training an eligible "outreach/education" activity in the Wildfire Prevention Grants Program: "Public education outreach regarding making homes
+Prescribed grazing may involve any or multiple kinds of livestock." - Makes prescribed grazing training an eligible "outreach/education" activity in the Wildfire Prevention Grants Program: "Public education outreach regarding making homes and communities more wildfire resilient, including training on defensible space and prescribed grazing."

-&lt;sup>2 https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill id=202320240SB675
+&lt;sup>2 https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill\id=202320240SB675